BUY VS. RENT

 - If you choose to rent, know that that is not necessarily fee-free.
 At first, you may pay an extra fee if you rent through a management firm or broker, as well as a security deposit.
 These costs are relatively negligible compared to the startup (and maintenance) costs of homeownership.

-Still, trying to decide between renting and buying in San Francisco?
-I’m happy to help you come to a decision that’s right for the needs of you and your loved ones.
+Are you still trying to decide between renting and buying in San Francisco?
+I’m happy to help you determine what’s right for the needs of you and your loved ones.